Differential/meteor-billing/index.markdown

                 Meteor.call 'startSubscription', (error, response) ->
                   doWhatever()
 {% endhighlight %}

+jQuery validate is already included and an object named `ccValidation` should be available to use for validation rules as shown above.
+In this example, `startSubscription` is a server method that creates some params to pass to the provided `updateSubscription` method, shown below.

 ### Server
 * `createCustomer: (userId, card)` where userId is Meteor's user collection id and card is the token returned from Billing.createCustomer(form) on the client.
 This sets `profile.customerId` and `profile.cardId` on the associated user.